Facebook Pixel

 Bo Roberson won a silver medal as an Olympian in 1960 before going on to play in the NFL for six years.
 He is the only person to have an Ivy League degree, a Ph.D, an Olympic medal, and a career in the NFL.

-Bob Hayes, Dallas Cowboys | 1964 (100-meter & 4 x 100-meter)
+Bob Hayes, Dallas Cowboys | 1964 (100-Meter and 4×100-Meter)

-Tommie Smith, Cincinnati Bengals | 1968 (200-meter)
+Tommie Smith, Cincinnati Bengals | 1968 (200-Meter)

 Despite winning gold in the 1968 Olympics, it was off the track that Smith is best remembered.
 He advocated for a boycott of the 1968 Olympics.
-Still, when they did not materialize, he and his training partner decided to wear their black gloves, go barefoot to protest poverty, wear beads to protest lynchings, and wear buttons that said OPHR (Olympic Project for Human Rights).
+Still, when this did not materialize, he and his training partner decided to wear their black gloves, go barefoot to protest poverty, wear beads to protest lynchings, and wear buttons that said OPHR (Olympic Project for Human Rights).

-Michael Carter, San Francisco 49ers | 1984 (Shot put)
+Michael Carter, San Francisco 49ers | 1984 (Shot Put)

 Michael Bates, Seattle Seahawks | 1992 (Decathlon)